nicbou/Ignition/readme.md

 1. At the very beginning of your page, even before the doctype and PHP code, insert the following tag: <?php include('/path/to/ignition/ignition.php') ?>
 1. To insert a block of text, use the following code: <?php TextBlock::show('my_text_area') ?>.
 There are other available types such as RawTextBlock (for plain HTML) and ParagraphBlock (converts line breaks to paragraphs).

+### Editing blocks of text

+1. Add ?login at the end of your URL to connect
+1. Once logged in, you will be able to edit your blocks.
+1. To log out, add ?logout at the end of the URL

 ## How to extend

 The default Block class in block.php defines the structure of a typical block.
 You can define your own by extending existing Block classes, adding features such as rich text editors and even file uploads.